Lumie31/CodeCampLog/index.md

 * Learnt about De-structuring of Arrays and Objects in ES6
 * Added `no-win` feature to tic-tac-toe react app
 * Learnt about `classes` and what `extends` mean in ES6

+### Friday August 4th, 2017

+* Signed up on CodeWars and worked on some algorithms
+* Further improved myself on ES6 Syntax use

+### Saturday August 5th, 2017

+* Worked on some freeCodeCamp exercises/algorithms and used some native functions like `sort`

+### Sunday August 6th, 2017

+* Solved exercises on repl.it
+*

+### Monday August 7th, 2017

+* Learnt about the inner workings of some major javascript functions: `sort`, `map`, `reduce`, `filter` and wrote our version of those native functions
+* Saw the difference and similarity between `rest` and `spread` operators in ES6